torbsd/torbsd.github.io/index.md

 [FreeNAS](https://www.freenas.org) and
 [PC-BSD](https://www.pcbsd.org).
 BSD software such as [OpenSSH](http://www.openssh.com) is the default communication tool for innumerable devices on the internet.
+Firms such as Netflix and Juniper rely on BSD systems and code to build and maintain resilient services and devices.

-BSD software is renowned for its Internet infrastructure role since its earliest days.
+Originating at the University of California in the 1970's, BSD software is renowned for its Internet infrastructure role since its earliest days.

 The Tor Project plays a critical component in anonymity and privacy solutions.
-With increasing surveillance and censorship, Tor is a vital tool, and the project has grown by leaps-and-bounds since originating with the US Naval Labs in the 1990’s.
+With increasing surveillance and censorship, Tor is a vital tool, and the project has grown by leaps-and-bounds since its creation at the US Naval Labs in the 1990’s.
 Hundreds of thousands rely on Tor’s operation in a world filled with threats to anonymity and privacy.